 If the mailing address you gave the bank is different than the one where you live, you may need to pay for an additional mail-forwarding service.
 Some banks will only mail the critical account access items you need to access your account – such as debit card, security keys, tokens, passwords.

 If you are in another country when these items arrive – which can be anywhere from a few days to weeks or months later – you’ll need to have someone (or a service) mail them to you.
 That can get expensive.

 You bought a local SIM card when you opened the account.
 You knew the bank had to send you an SMS message in order to activate the account and set up your online banking.

 But, now the important question is: do you need to maintain that phone number?
 For instance, will the bank ever need to send you another text message again, at any point in the future?
-If so, will the bank allow you to change your contact number remotely and can the bank sends text messages to an international number?
+If so, will the bank allow you to change your contact number remotely?
+And can the bank send text messages to an international number?

 The problem that most people run into is this: after they leave the country, they discover that either a) they cannot recharge the prepaid SIM card from abroad or b) the phone number they originally used to activate the account expired due to inactivity.